-This is the first version of the FCH JU Guide to Financial issues.
+This is the second version of the FCH JU Guide to Financial issues published for the first time in July 2012.
 It is based on the Commission's document "Guide to financial issues related to FP7 Indirect Actions" and includes adaptations to FCH JU specificities.

-In conformity with the principles of the guide, periodic revisions will be required in order to clarify points and introduce additional information resulting from experience, new developments and feedback from users.
+In conformity with the principles of the guide, periodic revisions are required in order to clarify points and introduce additional information resulting from experience, new developments and feedback from users.